 The Commission should provide a long-term commitment to load shift, spurring additional focus and investment.

-The Commission begin with a period of experimentation that will ensure adequate and pro-active testing of policies, incentives and business models.
+The Commission begin with a period of experimentation that will ensure adequate and pro-active testing of policies, incentives and business models with a range of approaches tested.
 The Commission’s aim should be to support progressive growth of load shift beginning immediately and maturing by 2025.

 The Commission begin by inviting pilot proposals along the lines of the products envisioned here in early 2019.